nigelb/Sim900/README.md

 Sim900
 =====
-This is an Arduino library for using the Sim900 GPRS Shield.
+This is an Arduino library for the Sim900 GPRS Shield.
-It relies on the 2.8v pin from the Sim900 being plugged into one of the analog pins so that the library can detect the powered up status of the modem.
+It relies on the 2.8v pin from the Sim900 being plugged into one of the analog pins so that the library can determine the power state of the modem.

-To work with the Arduino Mega2560 the software serial pins need to be remapped to pins that support change detect.
+To work with the Arduino Mega2560 the software serial pins need to be remapped to pins that support change detect (PCINT).
 With some Arduino jumper leads, map pin 7 to pin 10 and pin 8 to pin 11.

 Example usage: